SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy's mouth hung open at Rarity's boldness. *I hope she likes mare…*

 Rainbow, a little perturbed, answered, "If you must know, I like both, but I prefer mares.
-Now if you don't mind, I'd like to change the subject."
+Now, if you don't mind, I'd like to change the subject."

 Rarity apologized, "Sorry darling, I was just curious, I do think you'd look absolutely adorable in a relationship."

 Rainbow, having calmed herself, said, "Well, I appreciate the thought, but I can handle my own dating life."

-Everypony went quite again, this time being interrupted by Pinkie.
+Everypony went quiet again, this time being interrupted by Pinkie.
 "Pancakes are done."

 Pinkie brought over two plates one at a time, setting them in front of Rarity, and herself.